hudson-and-thames/arbitragelab/docs/source/optimal_mean_reversion/xou_model.rst

 of pairs trading, we consider our spread as such an asset.

 Naturally, the optimal timing of trades would depend on the initial position at the beginning of the training period.
-Under the XOU model, if the investor starts with **zero position** the first move to make in that case would be to **buy** the share.
+Under the XOU model, if the investor starts with a **zero position** the first move to make in that case would be to **buy** the share.
 Therefore, we can formulate the following problem :

 .. math::